List of Left Behind characters: Lionel Washington

-His whole family were the most devout Christians he knew, and he pretended to go along with them.
-The only one he could connect with was his Uncle André, who would turn into a drunk and a gambler one week and a "devout Christian" the next.
-All of his family disappeared in the Rapture except André, who died after being shot by LeRoy Banks and being caught up in a fire in his apartment complex.
-Lionel became a Christian and acknowledged that Jesus had raptured his church.
-He spent the next seven years proselytizing, spending most of his time with Judd and Bruce Barnes.
-He had to amputate his left arm after it was crushed in a rock slide while he and Judd were traveling back to the rest of the Young Tribulation Force from their adventures in the Middle East, but gained it back when Jesus returned at the end of the series.
-He came to stay in Petra after the marriage of Judd and Vicki where he was best man.
-At the end of the series he went to Jerusalem with the other believers.
+His whole family are the most devout Christians he knows, and he pretends to go along with them.
+The only one he can connect with is his Uncle André, who goes from being drunk and a gambler one week to a "devout Christian" the next.
+All of his family disappears in the Rapture, except André, who dies after being shot by LeRoy Banks and is trapped in a fire in his apartment complex.
+Lionel becomes a Christian and acknowledges that Jesus has raptured his church.
+He spends the next seven years proselytizing, spending most of his time with Judd and Bruce Barnes.
+He has to amputate his left arm after it is crushed in a rock slide while he and Judd are traveling back to the rest of the Young Tribulation Force from their adventures in the Middle East.
+However, he gains it back when Jesus returns at the end of the series.
+He comes to stay in Petra after the marriage of Judd and Vicki, where he is best man.
+At the end of the series, he goes to Jerusalem with the other believers.

 Lionel is the only primary character from the main protagonists in the Left Behind: The Kids series to appear in the adult novels.
-This occurs in Left Behind when he speaks to Buck Williams, who at the time worked for the same paper as Lionel's mother, Lucinda Washington.
+This occurs in Left Behind when he speaks to Buck Williams, who at the time works for the same paper as Lionel's mother, Lucinda Washington.

 Amanda White

-The second wife of Rayford Steele, whom married him in Tribulation Force.
-Engaged and married on the same day as Chloe and Buck.
+Amanda White is the second wife of Rayford Steele, and marries him in Tribulation Force.
+They are engaged and married on the same day as Chloe and Buck.

-She died in a plane crash in Soul Harvest.
-Thought to be subversive after death due to messages planted by Hattie Durham, who later clears Amanda's name when poisoned by Nicolae.
+She dies in a plane crash in Soul Harvest.
+She is thought to be subversive after death due to messages planted by Hattie Durham, who later clears Amanda's name when poisoned by Nicolae.

-She appears in Glorious Appearing with Rayford's first wife Irene.
+She appears in Glorious Appearing with Rayford's first wife, Irene.

-Sam Sorbo will portray Amanda in the upcoming Left Behind: Rise of the Anti-Christ.
+Sam Sorbo portrays Amanda in Left Behind: Rise of the Antichrist.

 Cameron ("Buck") Williams

-Cameron ("Buck") Williams, is an award-winning journalist, former senior publisher of Global Community Weekly, who became a believer before the murder of Jonathan Stonagal.
-He married his wife Chloe in a double wedding with Rayford Steele (his new father-in-law) and Amanda White, has one son Kenny Bruce Williams.
-Author of the underground cyber-magazine "The Truth".
-He died less than 24 hours before the Glorious Appearing.
-He and his wife were gifted to teach children during the millennium, in a place called Children of the Tribulation (COT), which was located in Israel; towards the end their son Kenny expanded it to Greece.
+Cameron ("Buck") Williams is an award-winning journalist and former senior publisher of Global Community Weekly, who becomes a believer before the murder of Jonathan Stonagal.
+He marries his wife, Chloe, in a double wedding with Rayford Steele (his new father-in-law) and Amanda White.
+He has one son, Kenny Bruce Williams.
+Williams is the author of the underground cyber-magazine The Truth.
+He dies less than 24 hours before the Glorious Appearing.
+He and his wife are gifted to teach children during the millennium in a place called Children of the Tribulation (COT), which is located in Israel; towards the end, their son Kenny expands it to Greece.
 He is portrayed in the films by Kirk Cameron, Chad Michael Murray in the 2014 film, and by Greg Parrow in Left Behind: Rise of the Antichrist.